nanashi07/cv/README.md

 Love learning technology, have a habit of reading technology articles every day, and survey in-depth for things I interested in.
 Doing my owned side project at leisure time, and push completed projects to Github.

-Maintain self-owned services, include web site and mobile apps, working on linux and windows server.
+Maintain self-owned services, include Gitlab, SonarQube, ELK and mobile apps etc., working on linux and windows server.

 ## Work experience